When to Go to the Hospital

 When to Go to the Doctor

 Beyond emergency care, health problems that are treated earlier do much better than health problems that are treated later.
 Sometimes irreversible damage can occur when you delay care.
 For example, wounds that are not appropriately cared for become infected or need more extensive procedures than they would have otherwise.

-While it's important to continue social distancing as much as possible, you can still go to the doctor's office for some regularly scheduled wellness exams.
+While it's important to continue social distancing as much as possible, you should still go to the doctor's office for regularly scheduled wellness exams.
 For example, it is important to attend exams where a child will be getting routine vaccinations to protect them against other viruses and bacteria in the community.

 Depending on the situation, your primary care doctor may provide you an in-person visit or a telehealth evaluation.
 Contact your doctor to find out what type of visit might be appropriate.
 You can use MyPortfolio to communicate with your UMMS provider.

 A telehealth evaluation can address some non-urgent health concerns, including routine appointments, wound evaluations and medication refills or adjustments.